-This is slightly more challenging because you need to identify the parts of the flower that the numbers are labeling and then remember the functions of those parts.
+This is a little more challenging since you need to identify the parts of the flower that the numbers are labeling and also remember the functions of those specific parts.
 The answer to question 6 is (A), and the answer to question 7 is (D).

 10/10 would pollinate.